ethereumjs/ethereumjs-monorepo/packages/client/README.md

 Note: If the `--dev` command is used in conjunction with `--unlock` to use a predefined account, the blockchain's state will be preserved between consecutive runs.
 If you try to use a different predefined account, you may see errors related to incompatible genesis blocks.
 Simply run the client with the `--dev` flag by itself and use the new prefunded account provided by the client in further rounds of execution.

-To explicitly set the miner coinbase (etherbase) specify `--coinbase=[ADDRESS]` - otherwise this will default to the primary account.
+To explicitly set the miner coinbase (etherbase) specify `--minerCoinbase=[ADDRESS]` - otherwise this will default to the primary account.

 The `--dev` command defaults to `--dev=poa`.
 If you would like to use PoW ethash with CPU miner (warning: slow) then pass `--dev=pow`.